mihikjw/sealvm/README.md

 ### SealVM
 `sealvm` contains the code for the virtual machine, including the CPU and memory devices, implemented in C++.
 The VM is capable of executing instructions generated from the `sealasm` compiler, in a `*.seal` hex file format.
 Currently there's no debugger beyond stepping through the CPU C++ code, this is a goal to work on at some point soon.

+#### Interrupts
+The SealVM does support interrupts, however at the moment there are none enabled.
+The interrupt vector starts (by default) at address `0x1000`, and the `INT {index}` instruction should reference an index in this vector.
+For example, `INT $03` references index 3 in the vector, address `0x1006`.
+Documentation for supported interrupts will be added as handlers are added.
+There is currently no other way to load interrupts than to either compile a SealASM program ending with a `RET_INT` instruction and (in the C++) add it to memory instruction by instruction, or to implement the interrupt in C++ directly and create a `MemoryDevice` inherited class for it, mapped to an address space.
+I'm actively working on improving the way interrupt 'modules' can be loaded into the VM on startup.

 #### Usage
 `sealvm [binary_path.seal]`